Tourist Tax in Ponta Delgada: A Complete Guide for Hosts (2026)

 What Is the Tourist Tax?

-In Ponta Delgada, the rate is €2 per person per night, applicable to guests aged 13 and over, up to a maximum of 7 consecutive nights per stay.
-Stays beyond 7 nights are not charged additional tax.
+In Ponta Delgada, the rate is €2 per person per night, applicable to guests aged 13 and over, charged for a maximum of 3 consecutive nights per stay.
+Stays beyond 3 nights are not charged additional tax, so the most any single guest pays is €6 per stay.
+Note that this 3-night cap is stricter than the 7-night cap used in Lisbon, Porto, Madeira and the Algarve — a common source of miscalculation for hosts who also operate elsewhere.
+Campsites and caravan parks charge half the rate (€1).
 Always verify the current rate with the Câmara Municipal de Ponta Delgada, as rates can be updated.

 Who Needs to Register?